Thrill Seeker – Day 1

 Zip line 1200 feet off the ground!

 Okay thrill seeker, now you’ve probably got a zip line or two under your belt, but have you ridden one across a gorge?
-Fly 1200 feet over the Arkansas River, from one side of the gorge to the other.
-Be sure to book a flight on the sky coaster while you’re at it.
+Fly 1200 feet over the Arkansas River, from one side of the gorge to the other on the Cloudscraper Zip Line.
+We think it’s the closest humans ever get to flying short of jumping out of a perfectly good plane.

 Local’s Tip: Make sure your shoes are strapped tightly and your phone is stashed.
 Whatever falls belongs to the gorge now.